-The shock is not the problem, as shocking as it is, as much as the disconnection from the body that can earth the current of the shock.
+The shock is not the problem, as shocking as it is, as much as the disconnection from the body that is the vehicle for earthing the current of the shock.
 The formative, generative work can then take place.

-Experiencing week long Mondo Zen retreats since 2011 and training in the koans of the Mondo Zen dialogue protocol has supported the integration of all my own therapeutic training.
-It's deepened my capacity to stay present and engaged in all circumstances, to befriend and accept every part of this human experience and to transmit that faith in embodied truth to clients. .
+Experiencing week long Mondo Zen retreats since 2011 and training in the koans of the Mondo Zen dialogue protocol has supported the integration of all my therapeutic training.
+It's deepened my capacity to stay present and engaged in all circumstances and to befriend and accept every part of this human experience so I can transmit that faith in embodied, loving truth to clients. .

 Training, qualifications & experience